 coefficient, or power reflected from the antenna.

 For passive devices, the return loss is a positive nondissipative term representing the reduction in amplitude of the reflected wave in comparison to the incident wave.
 In active devices, a negative return loss is possible.

 d = dipole; returnLoss(d,20e6:1e6:120e6,72)

-to calculate the return loss of any antenna in the Antenna
+return loss of any antenna in the Antenna Toolbox library.

 The voltage standing wave ratio (VSWR) of an antenna is another measure of impedance matching between transmission line and antenna.
 The standing wave is generated because of the impedance mismatch at the port.
 VSWR equation is: